Idukki

 Struggles with

-• Needs product tagging and a fast player to feel seamless
+• Needs product tagging and a fast player to feel effortless

 Same footage can be either.
 The difference is whether the shopper can act.